angelobaricante/ReadMeDaddy/README.md

 4. **Process**: Click the `Process` button to let the AI handle your request.
 5. **Review Results**: View the output in the application’s interface and use the `Copy` or `Clear` buttons as needed.

-## License
-ReadMeDaddy is licensed under the MIT License.
-See the [LICENSE](https://github.com/angelobaricante/ReadMeDaddy/blob/main/LICENSE) file for details.

 ## Authors

 ReadMeDaddy was developed by: